 One simple and effective way to generate leads on Instagram is to post new listings on your profile.

-Include a detailed description of the property, as well as the address, asking price, and your contact information.
+But don’t just post a single photo of each listing.
+Get creative!
+Include a detailed description of the property, the address, asking price, and your contact information.

-You can also include slideshows of multiple photos in the post, allowing potential buyers to scroll through a virtual tour of the property at their leisure.
+You can also include slideshows of multiple photos in the post.
+This allows potential buyers to scroll through a virtual tour of the property at their leisure.

-Video tours are also a great way to show off your listings, but remember, this is Instagram, so you have to keep them under a minute in length unless you want to split them up into multiple videos.
+Video tours are also a great way to show off your listings.
+But remember, with Instagram you have to keep them < minute in length.
+As an option, you can split them up into multiple videos.

-This post from Sam McDadi is very detailed, makes good use of hashtags and provides a tour of the property in the form of a slideshow:
+This post from Sam McDadi is very detailed.
+It makes good use of hashtags and provides a tour of the property in the form of a slideshow:

 View this post on Instagram

-Visit TheBestMedia.com and book your Free Strategy Session with a Digital Marketing Expert today.
+Don’t have the time to commit to social media real estate marketing?
+We do.
+Visit TheBestMedia.com and book your Free Strategy Session with a social media marketing expert today.